munzoorf95/Flight-Instrument/README.md

-# gg - geezer-x Gauges
+# SVG Based Aircraft Gauges

-## SVG based aircraft gauges

 [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) is a file format for rendering images using vectors rather than a bitmap.
 This tutorial is less about